graphql-dotnet/server/README.md

 ### Customizing middleware behavior

 GET/POST requests are handled directly by the `GraphQLHttpMiddleware`.
-For WebSocket requests an `WebSocketConnection` instance is instated to dispatch incoming messages and send outgoing messages.
-Depending on the WebSocket sub-protocols supported by the client, the proper implementation of `IOperationMessageProcessor` is instated to act as a state machine, processing incoming messages and sending outgoing messages through the `WebSocketConnection` instance.
+For WebSocket requests an `WebSocketConnection` instance is created to dispatch incoming messages and send outgoing messages.
+Depending on the WebSocket sub-protocols supported by the client, the proper implementation of `IOperationMessageProcessor` is created to act as a state machine, processing incoming messages and sending outgoing messages through the `WebSocketConnection` instance.